Pometry/Raphtory/docs/source/Install/scala/compile_run_example.md

-# Running a scala example
+# Running a Scala example

 ## Compiling